-Once non-dental causes of pain have been ruled out, dental pain is managed by identification of the source of the pain and judicious use of analgesia.
-Non-steroidal anti-inflammatory drugs (NSAIDs) are the recommended first line analgesics for dental pain with ibuprofen being the drug of choice due to its low incidence of gastrointestinal side effects 5.
+Once non-dental causes of pain have been ruled out, judicious use of analgesia is required and identification of the source of the pain.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are the recommended first line analgesics for dental pain with ibuprofen being the drug of choice due to its low incidence of gastrointestinal side effects .

 Paracetamol also has a role to play both as an analgesic and anti-pyretic, either in addition to a NSAID or when NSAIDs are contra-indicated.

-The vast majority of patients with toothache presenting to the ED should be managed with simple analgesia and advice to attend a dental practitioner as soon as possible.
+The vast majority of patients with toothache presenting to the ED should be managed with simple analgesia and advised to attend a dental practitioner as soon as possible.